Documentation

 This dialog is used to set user preferences.

-IntelliJ IDEA plug-in: IntelliJ IDEA uses the term "Settings" instead of "Preferences".
+- IntelliJ IDEA plug-in: IntelliJ IDEA uses the term "Settings" instead of "Preferences".
 The JFormDesigner preferences are fully integrated into the IntelliJ IDEA settings dialog.
-Select File > Settings from the menu to open it and then click the icon named "JFormDesigner".
+Select File > Settings from the menu to open it and then select the "JFormDesigner" page.

-JBuilder plug-in: The JFormDesigner preferences are fully integrated into JBuilder preferences dialog.
-Select Tools > Preferences from the menu to open it.
+- NetBeans plug-in: NetBeans uses the term "Options" instead of "Preferences".
+The JFormDesigner preferences are fully integrated into the NetBeans options dialog.
+Select Tools > Options from the menu to open it and then select the "JFormDesigner" page.

 Pages